 Levels Courses

-Level I & II Courses for Summer 2023
+Level I, II & III Courses for Summer 2025

 Orff Schulwerk is a child centered approach to music and movement education, developed from the work of Carl Orff, German composer and music educator, and his colleague, Gunild Keetman.
 During this course, educators will explore music through singing, speaking, moving, playing percussion instruments and recorder, improvising, and composing.
 The Orff approach is an engaging process for both the teacher and student that fosters community, encourages collaboration and inclusivity, and builds confidence.